nxtreasuryorg/Agent/doc/json_templates_for_client_backend_flow.md

 }
 ```
 **Note:**
+- Payment details (amount, currency, purpose, etc.) must be provided in the Excel file, not in the JSON payload.
 - The Excel file should be sent as a multipart/form-data upload, with the JSON as a separate field or file.

 ---